 Oncolytic viruses are human-safe viral strains that have proven to be extremely effective in killing cancer cells.
 These viruses bind to malignant cells and multiply within them, causing programmed cell death (apoptosis).
 After “killing” a cancer cell, new copies of the virus enter the bloodstream where they travel to other cancer cells.
 They also “label” cancer cells, making them visible to the immune system.

 At Biotherapy International, we have a successful track record of treating a variety of brain cancers, including glioblastoma, with cancer viruses.
 This includes patients who have been completely cured after immunotherapy for brain cancer.
-We started the first experiments with oncolytic viruses about 30 years ago.
+We began using oncolytic viruses about 30 years ago.
 Since then, about 10 of our patients have been completely cured after oncolytic virus (OV) treatment and have lived more than 20-30 years after therapy without recurrence.